 7. Eat plenty of Italian food

 Top Tip – It pays to read the menus first but don’t expect to see kids portions and prices.
 Jamie ate like an adult the whole time we were there.
-If you don’t want a sit down lunch there’s a great selections of deli’s to buy amazing wraps, baguettes, plus pizza and pasta to go at a fraction of the cost.
+If you don’t want a sit-down lunch there’s a great selection of deli’s to buy amazing wraps, baguettes, plus pizza and pasta to go at a fraction of the cost.

 The shop windows in Venice were like nothing Jamie had seen before.
 From beautiful Murano glass to Masks and amazing food.
 We were made to stop and look in so many windows, he spotted far more than us.